 Early History of the Dunnstane family

-Another 283 words (20 lines of text) covering the years 1202 and 1291 are included under the topic Early Dunnstane History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dunnstane research.
+Another 142 words (10 lines of text) covering the years 1202, 1291, 1720 and 1756 are included under the topic Early Dunnstane History in all our PDF Extended History products and printed products wherever possible.

 Dunnstane Spelling Variations

-hundred years, spelling variations in names were a common occurrence.
+Dunnstane has been spelled many different ways.
+Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
-Many variations of the name Dunnstane have been found, including Dunstan, Dunston, Dunstone, Dunstane, Donston, Dunstavill and many more.
+Many variations of the name Dunnstane have been found, including Dunstan, Dunston, Dunstone, Dunstane, Donston, Dunstavill, Dunstanville and many more.